GoblinFryer/NetDiagTool/README.md

 ## **2. How To Use**

-First make sure that WinRM protocol is authorized on your network.
+First make sure that **WinRM protocol is authorized** on your network.
 Secondly, download the NetDiagTool.exe (here).
-Then, right-click on it, launch it with administrator rights.
+Then, right-click on it, launch it with **administrator rights**.
 Once the window's open enter the nodename you want the diagnostic to run on in the textbox and press "start" - It might take some time to display the results depending on your network capabilities.

 /!\ Make sure to read section 3

 ## **3. What/How To Edit**

 For the script to run properly you have some modifications to do.
-Open the .ps1 file and search the following words : "YouOwnInternalServerToTest" and "YourDomain" and replace them by your needed equivalent - the executable is not formated wich will make some informations not to be displayed. [^1]
+Open the .ps1 file and search the following words : **"YouOwnInternalServerToTest"** and **"YourDomain"** and replace them by your needed equivalent - the executable is not formated wich will make some informations not to be displayed. [^1]

 [^1]: I'm working on a way to retrieve informations needed for the .exe to be directly usable